Unleashing The Power Of Agni In Ayurveda For Optimal Health

 - Helps in the digestion process.

-Types of Agni
+Types of Agni in Ayurveda

 Ayurveda distinguishes between 13 types of Agni grouped into three large groups.